Web Analytics

 To reach Tibet, there are various options available.

-Get to Tibet from the Chinese Mainland
+Get to Tibet from Chinese Mainland

 By Flight: Direct flights to Lhasa are available from major cities like Chengdu, Chongqing, and Xining.
 Chengdu, for example, has the most frequent flights to Lhasa, with the shortest flight time being approximately 2 hours and 10 minutes.